Harry Styles: Tattoos

 Styles is heavily tattooed, having got his first one at 18 years old; the most prominent of which is a large butterfly on his sternum.
 Styles's primary tattoo artist Liam Sparkes stated the butterfly on his torso is "based on an old French prison tattoo inspired by the film Papillon (1973)."
 He got tattooed on television as a dare on The Late Late Show with James Corden in December 2015.
-His tattoos include the Green Bay Packers logo, swallows, "NY, LA, LDN", a padlock tattooed on him by Ed Sheeran, "never gonna dance again" (lyrics from the song "Careless Whisper" by George Michael), "Brasil!", a naked mermaid, the cover art of the album The Dark Side of the Moon by Pink Floyd, his parents' birth years and various tattoos related to family members, and a tiny cross.
+His tattoos include the Green Bay Packers logo, swallows, "NY, LA, LDN", a padlock tattooed on him by Ed Sheeran, "never gonna dance again" (lyrics from the song "Careless Whisper" by George Michael), "Brasil!", a naked mermaid, the cover art of the album The Dark Side of the Moon (1973) by Pink Floyd, his parents' birth years and various tattoos related to family members, and a tiny cross.
 Styles has "17 Black" below his left clavicle after losing money gambling in Australia on 17 black and shares matching work of the children's character Pingu with Ed Sheeran.
 He also shares a matching half a heart tattoo with Nathan Followill of Kings of Leon.
 Styles has two Hebrew tattoos–one on his shoulder with his sister Gemma's name and another that translates to "Can I Stay"–influenced by his interest in Jewish culture and Hebrew.

 Relationships

 From November 2011 to January 2012, 17-year-old Styles dated television presenter Caroline Flack; their relationship stirred controversy, as she was 14 years older than Styles and accused of paedophilia.
-(Note: Though in the UK, he was above the age of consent which is 16.)
+(Note: Though in the UK, he was above the age of consent, which is 16.)
 He briefly dated American singer-songwriter Taylor Swift later in 2012, leading to fan and media speculation about them writing songs about each other after their breakup.
 From 2013 to 2016, Styles dated model Kendall Jenner and later cited her as one of the muses of his debut album.

 From 2017 to 2018, Styles was in a relationship with French-American model Camille Rowe, who inspired Fine Line.
 From January 2021 to November 2022, Styles was in a relationship with actress and director Olivia Wilde, whom he met on the set of Don't Worry Darling.
 Rolling Stone said in 2022, "If Styles is already held up to a high standard, his potential partners are held to an unreachable one for some of his fans."
 From June 2023 to May 2024, Styles dated Canadian actress Taylor Russell.

+In August 2025, Styles was first linked to Zoë Kravitz; in April 2026, it was reported that they were engaged.